seb303/DnBrowse/README.md

 ### Search

 A search function allows searching of the data within the current tab.
-Note that since player flags are loaded on demand when each player is expanded in the tree view, only loaded players will be searched.
+Since player flags are loaded on demand when each player is expanded in the tree view, only loaded players will be searched.

 ### Player objects